 Sales Maven looks nothing like I expected it to look 5 years ago when a good friend suggested I teach people selling skills.
 In my wildest dreams, I never thought I’d have my own training center, be paid to speak on stage about sales, interviewed on podcasts (especially by the amazing Natalie Eckdahl), and been hired by people to teach them selling skills after following them as a fan for many years.
 The rewards have been huge, the lessons at times painful and the clients have been awe-inspiring.

-It’s exciting to think about what the next 5 years may bring.
-Whatever happens, I’ll continue to work hard, invest in myself and my business and show up for my clients every single day.
-It’s really the success my clients achieve that bring the greatest joy.
+So, it’s exciting to think about what the next 5 years may bring.
+Whatever happens, I’ll continue to work hard, invest in myself and my business, and show up for my clients every single day.
+It’s really the success my clients achieve that brings the greatest joy.

 Wishing you continued success in your business.

 Join the Sales Maven Community now.

 - Private 1:1 Coaching: tailored specifically to you and your business (most popular)

 - Sales Maven Society: sales training & direct access to Nikki in a membership platform

 - Strategy Session: 50 minute coaching session over Zoom